luceurbae/nexus-tools/README.md

 - **Output**: Displays success or failure messages for each claim attempt.

 ### 3. Check Balance
-- **Description**: Retrieves the wallet balance in ETH from the Nexus testnet using the wallet address in `account.json`.
+- **Description**: Retrieves the wallet balance in Nexus testnet using the wallet address in `account.json`.
 - **Process**:
   - Reads the wallet address from `account.json`.
   - Queries the Nexus testnet API and converts the balance to NEX.